 With seven states already legalized, and over fifteen states having introduced bills, it seems likely that 2019 is the year we see states in all regions of the U.S. joining the legal sports betting world.
 A few notables we expect to pass legislation include New York, California, Connecticut, Illinois, and and Michigan.

-So far, the states with legal sports betting all contain land-based casinos; however, this is not entirely necessary to create a successful sports gambling market.
+So far, the states with legal sports wagering all contain land-based casinos; however, this is not entirely necessary to create a successful sports gambling market.
 States such as Tennessee, which does not have land-based gaming establishments, will be working with mobile sports betting legislation in 2019.

 Bill HB0001, which is also known as the Tennessee Sports Gaming Act, was formally filed in the first week of the 2019 legislative session.
 We’re hoping our home state will help our prediction become a reality.

 South African sports gambling GGR has increased by almost 120% over the last five years.
 With the continued growth and popularity of betting on sports, we expect at least one major operator to make the move to become the first to acquire a large retail and online book, stimulating even more growth in the market.

 For what it’s worth, here’s what we predicted for 2018:

 1. The US Supreme Court will fully repeal PASPA.